 Thruway Bus Partnerships: SJJPA is exploring ways to maximize the utilization of the San Joaquins' Thruway Bus network and other connecting bus services.
-SJJPA successfully worked with Senator Allen, RailPAC, Central Valley Rail Working Group, and San Joaquin Valley Regional Planning Agencies' Directors' Committee on getting legislation (SB 742) passed and signed by the Governor that enables bus-only tickets to be sold on state-supported Thruway Bus services.
-After the impacts of COVID-19 were reduced, SJJPA began working in coordination with private intercity bus providers and public local and regional bus providers to resume the implementation of the provisions of SB 742.
-Through coordination with the State and regional transportation agencies, SJJPA is currently pursuing partnerships with several regions to optimize bus connections for San Joaquins passengers that would allow non-train passengers to utilize excess seating capacity in key corridors, or utilize the services of an existing outside bus provider.
-SJJPA and the Shasta Regional Transportation Agency (SRTA) are in the process of creating a partnership that would allow SJJPA to shorten Thruway Bus Route 3 by terminating in Chico rather than in Redding, while San Joaquins passengers traveling to Red Bluff or Redding would be able to take SRTA's new North State Express Bus service.
+SJJPA successfully worked with Senator Allen, RailPAC, Central Valley Rail Working Group, and San Joaquin Valley Regional Planning Agencies' Directors' Committee on getting legislation (SB 742) passed and signed by the Governor that enables bus-only tickets to be sold on statesupported Thruway Bus services.
+After the impacts of COVID-19 were reduced, SJJPA began coordinating with private intercity bus providers and public local and regional bus providers to resume the implementation of the provisions of SB 742.
+Through coordination with the State and regional transportation agencies, SJJPA is currently pursuing partnerships with several regions to optimize bus connections for San Joaquins passengers that would allow non-train passengers to utilize excess seating capacity in key corridors or utilize the services of an existing outside bus provider.
+SJJPA, in coordination with the Redding Area Bus Authority (RABA) and the Shasta Regional Transportation Agency (SRTA), are in the process of creating a partnership that would allow SJJPA to shorten Thruway Bus Route 3 by terminating in Chico rather than in Redding, while San Joaquins passengers traveling to Red Bluff or Redding would be able to take SRTA's new North State Express Bus service.
 SJJPA would support the operations of the new service with cost savings realized from the reduction in the length of Thruway Bus Route 3.
-SJJPA is also coordinating with Butte County Association of Governments (BCAG) about the possibility of BCAG incorporating a portion of Thruway Bus Route 3 (between Chico and Stockton) into their proposed intercity bus service between Chico and Sacramento in exchange for SJJPA operating support.
-The COVID-19 pandemic has delayed progress on these efforts.
+SJJPA will continue to focus on opening all Route 3 bus stop pairs to be opened for bus-only ticketing.
+While the COVID-19 pandemic had delayed progress on these efforts, recent efforts and coordination to move these service adjustments forward has been realized, with initial changes anticipated in 2024.
+Additional work on Route 6 service changes are also proposed for this fiscal year.

-Renewable Diesel Implementation: SJJPA is committed to helping meet California's Greenhouse Gas (GHG) emission reduction goals.
+Renewable Diesel Implementation: SJJPA is committed to help meet California's Greenhouse Gas (GHG) emission reduction goals.
 Utilizing renewable diesel in locomotives and in the Thruway Bus fleet will help to advance this objective.
-Testing of renewable diesel in Northern California Fleet locomotives has been completed and the results have been processed and documented.
-All locomotives are expected to utilize renewable diesel as early as the spring of 2023.
-SJJPA is also planning to require the use of renewable diesel for all future Amtrak Thruway Bus contracts to further reduce the San Joaquins system's carbon footprint.
+Starting in 2022, all new RFPs have required renewable diesel for contracted services for all thruway buses.
+All locomotives on the San Joaquins have been utilizing renewable diesel since May 2023.
+SJJPA is also requiring the use of renewable diesel for all future Thruway Bus contracts to further reduce the San Joaquins system's carbon footprint.

-Relocate Madera Station: SJJPA is working with Madera County, Madera County Transportation Commission, and CalSTA to relocate the Madera Amtrak Station to a more accessible location.
-Additionally, the station will be further improved to become the Madera HSR Station by 2030.
-SJJPA approved the Madera Station Relocation Project environment review document at the January 22, 2021, Board Meeting and final design is underway.
-SJJPA is taking the lead in 2023 in getting CEQA/NEPA for the full-build HSR Madera Station.
-SJJPA received funding in FY 2022/23 to carry out this additional environmental work.
+Madera High-Speed Rail (HSR) Station Project: SJJPA is working with Madera County, Madera County Transportation Commission, and CalSTA to relocate the Madera Amtrak Station to a more accessible location along Avenue 12 as Phase 1 of the Madera HSR Station Project.
+SJJPA is responsible for securing the necessary funding and implementing the Madera HSR Station.
+The relocated San Joaquins station will be substantially further improved to become the Madera HSR Station for the HSR Early Operating Segment (EOS) by 2030 - 2033 (Phase 2).
+SJJPA approved the Madera HSR Station environment review document at the January 22, 2021, Board Meeting for Phases 1 and 2, and final design is nearly completed for Phase 1.
+Recent funding awards will allow the relocated station to open in 2025, with substantial additional funding for the improvements needed for the Phase 2 HSR EOS Station anticipated to be secured in 2024.
+SJJPA also initiated the CEQA process for the full-build HSR Madera Station (Phase 3) in late 2023.
+SJJPA received funding in FY 2022/23 to advance this required additional environmental work.